What is geospatial mapping, and how does it work?

-In this article, created in consultation with our expert Michal Lupa, we introduce the process of geospatial mapping and explain what technologies can be used and where to apply those solutions.
+In this article, created in collaboration with our expert Michal Lupa, we share valuable insights into the process of geospatial data collection and mapping, as well as explain how and where geospatial technologies can be used.

 What is geospatial mapping?

 Geospatial mapping is a wide definition of all the operations involved in the process of creating maps that use geospatial data.
-It includes a whole group of operations leading to the visualisation of a spatial object on a map.
+It includes a whole group of operations like data collection and spatial analysis leading to the visualisation of a spatial object on a map.

 Geospatial mapping can be described as a form of spatial visualisation technique that helps to create customised maps suited to particular needs.
 The purpose of GM is to show objects that have geographical coordinates against some geographical context, in order to present a model of the real world on a map.
 Different techniques, solutions, and software of Geographic Information Systems (GIS) can be used to analyse available geospatial data and geographical and terrestrial databases.